Summary

 }

-For this input datatype, you would give the name of the remote table configuration, and any additional parameters needed for you situation when creating the configuration item — or that you want to change for an existing one.
+For the input, you would give the name of the remote table configuration, and any additional parameters needed for you situation when creating the configuration item — or that you want to change for an existing one.
 These parameters are listed and described below:

 ParameterTypeRequiredDefaultStabilityDescription